 Wyke College has a broad range of courses to match student interests, ambitions and ability.
-Most students choose Wyke to study A levels or a BTEC Level 3 qualification but we also offer courses at Level 2.
+Most students choose Wyke to study A levels or a BTEC Level 3 qualification.
 The programme of study you will follow at Wyke will depend on your entry qualifications and of course your interests and future aspirations.

 Students can apply to Wyke through a number of different routes.
 The vast majority of our applicants apply online through either our website application form, LogOnMoveOn (offered at most Hull and East Riding schools) or Lincs4U (available at most schools in North Lincolnshire).